Why can I measure voltage between the ground and neutral wires when my UPS is on battery?

 The voltage readings a customer measures on the input plug when the UPS is on inverter is due to the continuous neutral in the UPS.
 At the time the Smart-UPS 3G was designed, UL prohibited the breaking of the neutral during battery operation.
 There is not enough energy present at the plug under this type of situation to even give the smallest of electric shocks.
 In addition, the capacitive divider present in the UPS due to some common mode filtering devices in the UPS may also cause the customer to measure some voltage.
 However, our product was designed to meet all the safety requirements to bear the UL mark.
 Recently UL has reversed their position on continuous neutrals and has made changes to their standards, which require both hot and neutral to be broken during battery operation.
 Ground however is never broken.

 The newer Smart-UPS products (Part numbers beginning with SUA, SUM, or SURT) were designed in accordance with the revised standard and will not exhibit the behavior.
-The Smart-UPS 3G line has also been updated so that it will comply with the new standard effective 02/01.
+The Smart-UPS 3G / Back-UPS lines have also been updated so that they will comply with the new standard effective 02/2001.
 On November 17, 2000 UL's standard changed to have backfeed protection for stationary UPS's, with an output that is not a separately derived system must de-energize all supply conductors i.e. break both line and neutral.
 The backfeed protection requirement is listed below from UL 1778 Section 29.
 All paragraph references are to a section in UL 1778.

 A UPS shall be provided with backfeed to prevent a potential involving a risk of electric shock(see Electric Shock Section 8) from being present on its input terminals during interruption of the input ac power.